gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 ### Step 4: Register Your Role in Grid

-By default, Grid Sessions and Runs are spun up in Availability Zone `a` currently.
+By default, Grid Sessions and Runs are spun up in Availability Zone `a`.
 Only specify the AWS region and not the AZ in the `--region` argument.

 * Login to Grid.
 Please reference the detailed [steps](../../getting-started/typical-workflow-cli-user#step-0-install-the-grid-cli) as required.